kyrillschmid/SEGym/README.md

 ## Python

-After installing the package you can apply your solver to some repo with an open issue.
+After installing the package you can apply your solver to a repo with an open issue.
+Your repo needs to be pip installable!
+You can use this repo as template to make it installable!
-To create a patch in the in a repo, navigate to the root directory and use the following command:
+To create a patch in a repo, navigate to the root directory and use the following command:

 ```
 se-gym --affected-files primes.py main_test.py --issue issue.md